lianqiw/maos/docs/91_basics.md

 beginning, except when there is a main object for the algorithm.

-- In any function, there should usually be at most 1 return statement unless NULL or error code are returned before matural.
+- In any function, there should usually be at most 1 return statement unless NULL or error code are returned pre-mature.

 - One utility function should be handle only one major mask to maximize reusability.

-- Input arguments to utility functions (in lib folder) should be basic types to maximize resuability.
+- Input arguments to utility functions (in lib folder) should be basic types to maximize reusability.
 Input arguments to simulation functions can be wrapped (like simu) to maximum readability.

 Others: